MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 For update instructions, please refer to the [update guide](xref:microsoft.quantum.update-qdk).

-## Version X.XX.XXXX.XXXXXX
+## Version 0.15.2102.129448

 *Release date: February 22th, 2021*

-- Improved IQ# debug user experience, to help developers better understand the inner workings of their quantum applications, and more easily identify logic errors.
-Created visualizations of a particular execution path of a quantum application, as well as the state at a point during the program execution.
-For both execution path and basis state visualizations, a horizontal scrollbar is added to scroll through the additional content.
+- Improved IQ# debug user experience by adding a horizontal scrollbar to scroll both execution path and basis state visualizations.
--
+- New functions to represent the group product and group inverse on the single-qubit Clifford group, to quickly define common single-qubit Clifford operators, and to apply single-qubit Clifford operators as operations.
+For more information, see issue [#409](https://github.com/microsoft/QuantumLibraries/issues/409).

 ## Version 0.15.2102.128318